IP and Agriculture in the UK

 IP litigation can be expensive and is not usually covered by most legal indemnity policies.
 Thought should be given to funding enforcement or revocation proceedings in the course of business planning.
 Further guidance on this matter can be found in How Small Business can Fund IP Advice and Representation 3 Sept 2016,

 Anyone wishing to discuss this article or intellectual property and agriculture generally should call me during office hours on +44 (0)20 7404 5252 or send me a message through my contact form.

-European Commission Intellectual Property Agriculture and Rural Development
+European Commission Protection and Control Agriculture and Rural Development

 Michael Kock Adapting IP to an evolving agricultural innovation landscape WIPO April 2013